What is the Matching Principle of Accounting?

 Matching Principle of Accounting provides guidance for the accounting, according to which all the expenses should be recorded in the income statement of the period in which the revenue related to that expense is earned.
 This means that the expenses which are entered into the debit side of the accounts should have a corresponding credit entry (as required by the double-entry bookkeeping system of accounting) in the same period, irrespective of when the actual transaction is made.

 Matching Principle Examples

-Let us say that for some work, you hired contract labors and agreed to pay them $1000.
-The work is done is the month of July, however, the labors are paid in the month of August.
+Let us say that for some work, you hired contract laborers and agreed to pay them $1000.
+The work is done in the month of July.
+However, the laborers are paid in the month of August.
 What is the cost accounted for in July?

 Let us say that you borrow $100,000 from a bank to start your business.
 The annual interest that you agree to pay is say 5%.
-The payment of interest is done at the end of the year in December. what is the interest expense accounted for in the month of July?
+The payment of interest is made at the end of the year in December.
+What is the interest expense accounted for in the month of July?

 You will pay a total interest of $100,000 x 5% = $5,000.
 You need to match the interest expense to each month’s revenue.